-- credit watches and credit outlooks from credit rating agencies; - Credit Default Swaps (CDS) spreads to give early warning of likely changes in credit ratings; - Sovereign ratings to select counterparties from only the most creditworthy countries.
+- o credit watches and credit outlooks from credit rating agencies; - Credit Default Swaps (CDS) spreads to give early warning of likely changes in credit ratings; - Sovereign ratings to select counterparties from only the most creditworthy countries.

 This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
 These colour codes are used by the council to determine the suggested duration for investments.
-The council will therefore use counterparties within the following durational bands: -

-- Yellow 5 years (only Local Authorities) - Dark Pink 5 years for Enhanced Cash Funds with a credit score of 1.25 - Light Pink 5 years for Enhanced Cash Funds with a credit score of 1.5
+The council will therefore use counterparties within the following durational bands: - credit score of 1.25 o Light Pink 5 years for Ultra-Short Dated Bond Funds with a credit score of 1.5